turingschool/gear-up/m4_sessions/1706-inning/group_three.md

 ### Session Outcomes:
 + Be aware of what tech organizations are doing (facebook, news organizations)
-+ Be aware of motives behind fake news, profit vs. political sway
++ Identify motives behind fake news, profit vs. political sway
 + Be aware of traditional news fact checking and processes

 ### Session Outline:
-10 min: intro
-10 min: outside materials
+10 min: intro, name game, explain session outcomes - Colleen 10 min: outside materials - Adam
++ Factitious quiz
++ Show fake Obama lip sync
++ 60 min. video about twitter bot if time.
-20 min: group discussion/ split into pro/con groups
+20 min: group discussion/ split into pro/con groups - Jack explain. participate in discussions
++ Pro censorship vs. anti intervention group
-10 min: back together conclusions/ debate
-10 min: wiggle room/ reflections
++ Each group has to come up with three best arguments 10 min: back together conclusions/ debate - All contribute 10 min: wiggle room/ reflections -
++ Reflection question, what would you do if you were at a company that was involved in fake news
++ What obligation do you think that tech companies have in mderating fake news.

 ### Names of group members: